sophiemachin/cuplc_site/_pages/home.md

 freshers:
   - image_path: /assets/images/logos/lion_with_text.png
     title: "Join CUPLC this Academic Year"
     excerpt: "Welcome to Cambridge.
 Whether you're a new member of the university or returning, there is no better time to join the university's strongest club and take your strength to the next level.
-Read more about our start of year plans and sign up to our mailing list at the link below."
+Read more about our fresher's events and sign up to our mailing list or full club membership at the link below."
     url: "/posts/freshers-2022/"
     btn_label: "Sign Up Now"
     btn_class: "btn--primary"